jmhardison/nodeverify/README.md

 The following environment variables must exist in order for the API to work.

-* PORT - Port for the API to listen on.
+* PORT - Port for the API to listen on. default: `3005`
 * HASHSECRET - Secret for use in hashing. default: `hashme`
 * HASHALGORITHM - Algorithm for use in hashing. default: `sha256`